naminho/generator-terrific/README.md

 # Terrific hybris Module Generator

 Generates all the files necessary for a new terrificJS component in hybris.
-Also includes generators for Skins, Decorators and Preview Pages.
+Also includes generators for Modifiers, Decorators, Templates and Preview Pages.

 ## Usage

 Install the latest [nodejs](http://nodejs.org) and go to the location of your hybris project's Frontend

 ```
-npm install generator-terrific
+npm install yo generator-terrific
 ```

 After installing the package you can generate new modules with